 Save time by having a teacher come to your home!
 No need to pack up and transport your guitar between lessons, and no need to guzzle gas either.
 Our teachers provide a private, customized one-on-one lessons for each student, and your home will be both a comfortable and safe environment.

 Students typically start with the basics, such as how to hold the guitar, how fret notes with the left hand, and how to strum or pluck the strings with the right.
 Teachers will cover sight reading, guitar chords, and basic music theory, all of which are needed for students to perform and understands the inner-workings of their favorite songs.
 More advanced students can work on jazz improvization, classical technique, or rock or blues guitar solos.

 We recommend that older students looking to take up guitar lessons have a clear goal in mind, such as learning some of their favorite songs or learning to write their own compositions.
 Our experienced teachers can help you to develop the necessary skills to attain your musical goals.
 Learning any instrument can take time, as you will need to develop your co-ordination and muscle memory in order to start playing chords, riffs and solos.
 The best and quickest way to learn these fundamental skills is to take regular lessons and practice your guitar playing as often as possible.

-Students can start taking their lessons as young as 6 years old with a half size classical guitar (with nylon strings), by playing simple melodies on the top strings.
-Every child learns and develops at their own pace, but by ages 7-8, students will be forming and playing various guitar chords learning simple songs that they can sing along to.
+Students can start their lessons as young as 6 years old with a half size classical guitar (nylon strings), by playing simple songs on the top strings.
+Most students are able to form chords by age 7 or 8, and begin learning how to play and sing along with their favorite songs.
 Older students will graduate to being able to comfortably handle a full size guitar around ages of 10-12, which is when many students become more interested in learning rock guitar and want to get an electric model.